Skip to main content

 Assessing Qualitative Differences in Student Work

-• categorise student responses to open-ended questions, and
+• categorise student responses to open-ended questions and

 • focus on qualitative differences between students’ responses.

-What causes the traffic problem in Sydney?
+Question: What causes traffic problems in Sydney?

 • The traffic is always bad.